williamvds/website/content/blog/softwareIUse.md

 résumé I could adjust over time and tailor for particular job applications.
 While I pushed this Vue.js version to my live server, I later realised the same could be achieved with a static site generator.
-I eventually settled on [Zola](https://getzola.org) as it seemed relatively lightweight, had a good selection of features, and didn't use JavaScript.
+I eventually settled on [Zola](https://getzola.org) as it seems relatively lightweight, has a good selection of features, and doesn't use JavaScript.
+It can easily be maintained in a Git repository, which allows me to push changes both to the origin repository (wherever that may be) and my server easily.
+With a Git hook I can have my server regenerate the site whenever I push changes, automating the deployment process.

 You can find the source for my website {{ repo(name="website", text="here") }}.

+Things to improve:

+- Use the Sass CSS extension language to clean up styling.
+- Stop using [Iconify](https://iconify.design) for loading icons.

 ### [Nextcloud](https://nextcloud.com)